 Is it worth using more and more robots in warehouses?

-We at the Eurosender, an innovative logistics platform, realize that robotization opens up great opportunities for such business like ours to respond to the current and future challenges posed by logistics.
+We at the Eurosender, an innovative logistics platform, realise that robotisation opens up great opportunities for such business like ours to respond to the current and future challenges posed by logistics.
 Robotics offers, from an operational point of view, effective answers to the issues of productivity and security.
-This is a real chance for companies to reinvent their organization and their business model.
+This is a real chance for companies to reinvent their organisation and their business model.
 These companies will not only automate the existing but will build new operating patterns adapted to robots.
-At the same time, we fully understand that we must not forget that automation and robotization should have its limits and that robots and machines can only be most effective when they work harmoniously and side-by-side with people.
+At the same time, we fully understand that we must not forget that automation and robotisation should have its limits and that robots and machines can only be most effective when they work harmoniously and side-by-side with people.
 Should you have any questions or issues related to logistics world, we are always ready to assist you.
 Feel free to contact us!